Scroll Top

 • Brand values

-3. Brand positioning and differentiation: Before the positioning process begins, these references recommend a review of the competitors’ positions and messaging.
-With that insight available, as well as knowledge of the target audience, the brand team typically will identify several brand positioning alternatives.
-Exposition from these sources include:
+With competitive insight available, as well as knowledge of the target audience, the brand team typically will identify several brand positioning alternatives.
+Exposition includes:

 • “How are we different?”